2003Shrihari/Customer-Feedback-Based-on-Facial-Expression/README.md

 Feedback Logging: Stores customer feedback as a log file, including date, time, detected emotion, and rating, once submitted.

 Applications: Potential use cases include telerehabilitation, Advanced Driver Assistance Systems (ADAS), and customer feedback systems.
+# This paper was published in the proceedings of the IEEE 3rd International Conference on Innovations in Technology (INOCON) 2024.